-[Slide 12] This slide lists some ideas that can be used to help the team become more patient centric.
+[Slide 12-13] The slides list some questions and ideas that can be used to help the team become more person-centred.
 The facilitator can ask the participants what they can implement in their team.

 6) Emotional journey map (15 min.)